Pierrelouis2/CPE_Planning/readme.md

 - [ ] Link the LV lessons website
 - [ ] autocomplete the re-registration form of the website
 - [ ] make a repport bug or feedback page/form
+- [ ] change url from messenger to cpeplanning
 - [X] Make json file for all variables
 - [X] Repair isKnown function
 - [X] Manage CGP Table